CV-Lehigh/Semantic_Importance_of_Fakes/README.md

 #### 🔄 Run the interpolation scripts

 - **2.1 Stable-Diffusion-Latent-Space:**
-  - Copy the contents of `replace-latent-space-explorer/` into the project folder.
+  - Copy the contents of `replace-latent-space-explorer/` into the project folder Stable-Diffusion-Latent-Space-Explorer.
+  - cd to attention-interpolation-diffusion
   - Run the interpolation:
     ```bash
     nohup python run_interpolation_experiment.py &